vkabatov/Flowlink/README.md

 /usr/local/illumio/data/
 ```
 ### Configure api user
-Users in this example have Global Org Owner permissions
+Users in this example have Global Org Owner permissions.

-on the PCE, navigate to:
+On the PCE, navigate to:

 Access >> Service Accounts >> Add